Arthur Toedtman Memorial Scholarship

 Tanya Mudd

 My name is Tanya Mudd, and l live in Cerro Gordo, Il.
 I have lived in the same house off and on my entire life.
 This house has been in my family for forty-five years.
-I have a 15yr old son, who is my world, his name is Dalton, who I am now raising in the same house that I was raised in.
+I have a 15-year-old son, who is my world, his name is Dalton, who I am now raising in the same house that I was raised in.
 I worked at Scotty’s Pest Control in Decatur, IL for ten years.
-I learned a lot working for Scotty, he was a kind man that showed me a world that is behind the scenes as well as unappreciated.
+I learned a lot working for Scotty, he was a kind man who showed me a world that is behind the scenes as well as unappreciated.
 Scotty helped me to become the educated driven individual that I am today.
-Working in pest control has given me the insight that most people do not have when going in to a career change as I am doing.
+Working in pest control has given me the insight that most people do not have when going into a career change as I am doing.
 I am working to become a chef and hope to open my own establishment someday.
 Whether it be a small restaurant or a nice little grocery store, pest control has taught me the importance of sanitation before I even stepped into a kitchen.
 I am thankful for the opportunities that this position has provided for me.

 Logan Novak

 Logan Novak is a Computer Science major at Valparaiso University.
 He has lived in Michigan City, Indiana his whole life.
-When he’s not working on projects for school, you can find him tutoring students in math, playing video games with his friends or listening to music.
-Some of his interests include math, biking and traveling.
+When he’s not working on projects for school, you can find him tutoring students in math, playing video games with his friends, or listening to music.
+Some of his interests include math, biking, and traveling.
 One interesting fact about him is that he collects video game consoles.
 He currently owns seven of them and plans to get an additional console this year.
 During the summer, he works as a pest control technician at Franklin Pest Solutions.
 After graduation, Logan plans to pursue a career in software engineering or IT.

 Kyle Ritenour